 6:45-7:00: Morning Huddle

 This is the time Anna and I have set aside to sync up our calendars.
-We use modified versions of bullet journaling along with my custom weekly planner (coming soon).
+We use modified versions of bullet journaling along with my custom weekly planner that you can get for free by signing up for The Friday Huddle.
 We go over our daily schedule, focus areas, the kids schedules, and our top 3 tasks for the day.
 It only takes 15 minutes because we front load our planning on Sunday’s when we have our maintenance day (more to follow on this in a future post).

 At 7:00 I am getting ready to head into the office and walking in the door by 8:00.